Easy and Delicious Black Buttercream That Won’t Stain Your Teeth!

 Black Buttercream Attempt #3

-So in my experimenting this year, I tried Hershey’s Special Extra Dark Cocoa Powder I’ve seen at my local grocery store, Target and Walmart to see if I could get the same black color the “black” cocoa powder gave me last year.
+Next, you really need a dark or black cocoa powder.
+I like Extra Brute Cocao Barry (linked in the recipe), but there are several other “black” cocoa powders you can find on Amazon.
+I have also tried Hershey’s Special Extra Dark Cocoa Powder which you can get just about anywhere now.
 It works great!
 The cocoa didn’t change the flavor at all, and only had to use 1 teaspoon black food gel to darken it just a bit more.